GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 pip install -U -r requirements.txt
 ```

-This example also requires having access to the base class for the Pytorch implementation of Gemma.
+This example also requires access to the base class for the PyTorch implementation of Gemma.
 ```
 git clone https://github.com/google/gemma_pytorch.git
 pip install ./gemma_pytorch
 ```

-## Code Overview
+## Code overview

 This section provides details about the custom model handler and the formatting `DoFn` used in this example.

 ### Custom model handler
-This notebook defines a custom model handler that loads the model by constructing a configuration object and loading the model's checkpoint from the local filesystem.
+This notebook defines a custom model handler that loads the model.
+The model handler constructs a configuration object and loads the model's checkpoint from the local filesystem.
-This approach differs from Pytorch model loading process followed in the Beam Pytorch model handler, which is why a custom implementation is necessary.
+Because this approach differs from the PyTorch model loading process followed in the Beam PyTorch model handler, a custom implementation is necessary.

 To customize the behavior of the handler, implement the following methods: `load_model`, `validate_inference_args`, and `share_model_across_processes`.

-The Pytorch implementation of the Gemma models has a `generate` method
+The PyTorch implementation of the Gemma models has a `generate` method
 that generates text based on a prompt.
 To route the prompts correctly, use this function in the `run_inference` function.

 ```py